 - Grated Monterey jack cheese or cheddar for the top of the soup

-- Chopped green onions or cilantro for garnish on top
+- Fresh Avocado Salsa or Mango Salsa for garnish on top

 Place two undrained cans (entire can) of the black beans in a large sauce pot and heat over medium heat.
 Meanwhile take the third undrained can and put it in a food processor or blender and blend it until thick with some chunks of beans still left.